 - Seriousness of the violation

 - The person's ethics history

 - Costs of the proceedings

 - Mitigation factors such as self-reporting and attempts to rectify

 - Restitution paid

 - Financial gain realized

-- · Any other matter justice may require
+- Any other matter justice may require

-These are some key penalties.
+These are the most common penalties.
 See the NRS 281A.785 for a comprehensive list.